MarcelHbg/camshaft-caliper-dro/README.md

 # camshaft-caliper-dro

-## CMD definitions
+## CMD definitions (CamMeasurementMain)
-- all commands has to be finished with a New Line character
+all commands has to be finished with a New Line character

 ### start
 - starts a complete measurement of a cam